Importance of reading newspapers for Verbal ability preparationRahul Singh

 Important Newspaper sections to cover for your exams:

-Editorial and Opinions: This is a very important section and often neglected by students.
-Usually, everyone just focuses on the first few pages and skip the rest.
-However, you will find editorials usually in the last few pages of the newspaper.
-This section is written by experts, hence you can find an abundance of knowledge here and can help you a lot in improving your vocabulary and language skills.
+This is a very important section and is often neglected by students.
+Usually, everyone just focuses on the first few pages and skips the rest.
+However, you will find editorials usually on the last few pages of the newspaper.
+This section is written by experts, hence you can find an abundance of knowledge here, and can help you a lot in improving your vocabulary and language skills.

-Business section: This section will help you to increase your acumen in the field of finance and stock markets, merger and acquisitions.
+This section will help you to increase your acumen in the field of finance and stock markets, mergers, and acquisitions.
 Major happenings during the year can be asked in your exams or interviews, hence read these sections thoroughly.

-Sports: You can Glance through this section by just noting the major sports events that have been conducted and the winners for the events.
-You may get questions from this in you MCQs
+You can Glance through this section by just noting the major sports events that have been conducted and the winners of the events.
+You may get questions from this in your MCQs

 What to avoid while reading newspapers: